A Guide to Men's Hat Styles

 Cloths used to make the cap include wool, tweed (most common), and cotton.
 Less common materials may include leather, linen (as pictured) or corduroy.
 The inside of the cap is commonly lined for comfort and warmth.

 Time to grow out of the snapback with the flat brim and the stickers still on it.
-It probably wouldn’t be a back look to lose ant heavy sports memorabilia from your casualwear altogether.
+It probably wouldn’t be a bad look to lose any heavy sports memorabilia from your casualwear altogether.
 Think about a baseball cap that is a little more discreet, mature, and versatile – like this simple worn-in cotton cap by our friend Josh Woods.

 This one is pretty straight-forward.
 Wool or cashmere, usually.
 Keeps head warm, not great for keeping hair in place.

-As men, we wear a lot of hats… What’s your go-to style?
+What’s your go-to hat style?
 Feel free to share in the comments.

 Thanks, as always, for reading.